 Thanks to my eccentric itinerary, the fact that I’d be saving an hour on the journey came close to justifying paying for the reservation fee, but what tipped the balance was the opportunity to experience Dutch high speed rail travel.

-The HSL-Zuid provides a salutary reminder that sometimes when embarking on a high speed rail project you need to be careful what you wish for, because more than 10 years after it opened, only the international Eurostar and Thalys services travel on it at more than 270 km/h.
+The HSL-Zuid provides a salutary reminder that sometimes when embarking on a project to provide high-speed rail services, one needs to be careful what one wishes for, because more than 10 years after it opened, only the international Eurostar and Thalys services travel on it at more than 270 km/h.

 The fast Dutch IC Direct trains between Amsterdam and Rotterdam now use the same line, but they don’t travel at more than 160 km/h.

 However, the situation is at last set to improve over the next three years as the Dutch national rail operator NS, has begun constructing its replacement for the ill-fated Fyra trains, which managed to travel on this route for less than two months.